April 6 Youth Movement: Public activism and arrests

 Aside from online discussions of national issues, members of the group have organized public rallies to free imprisoned journalists and engaged in protests concerning the 2008–2009 Israel–Gaza conflict.
 In its official pronouncements, the group stresses that it is not a political party.
 Ahmed Maher, one of the founders of the group, was arrested by the Egyptian authorities in May 2008 in an attempt to shut it down.

 In July 2008, Maher was again arrested, along with 14 other members of the group, and charged with "incitement against the regime".
 He also claimed that Egyptian state security officers threatened to rape him in custody.

 On 6 April 2009, the group was subjected to attacks, suspected to have been orchestrated by the Egyptian government.
 Several websites supporting the group were hacked simultaneously, and protests in Cairo were confronted by plain clothed Egyptian policemen and numerous arrests.

 On 2 May 2010, the movement called for demonstrations under the name of the Workers' Revolution, which was aimed at achieving the minimum wage.
 In August of that year, slogans spread on the walls of the streets against the legacy of former President Hosni Mubarak, Most notably "Egypt is not your father's father".

-On 29 January 2011, a WikiLeaks document was revealed which showed that the United States considered the movement to be "outside (the) mainstream of opposition politicians and activists" and described the goals of the movement for democracy as "unrealistic" yet still supported it in various ways, including pressing "the MFA for the release of April 6 activists".
+On 29 January 2011, a leaked diplomatic cable revealed which showed that the United States considered the movement to be "outside (the) mainstream of opposition politicians and activists" and described the goals of the movement for democracy as "unrealistic" yet still supported it in various ways, including pressing "the MFA for the release of April 6 activists".
 On 31 January 2011, the movement promoted participation of at least a million in a march on 1 February 2011.

 On 3 February 2011, the Hisham Mubarak Law Center which was providing meeting space for the April 6 Youth Movement as well as providing medical and legal aid to the protesters was raided by security forces who arrested Amal Sharaf and other members of April 6.

 In October 2011, the group launched a "black circle, white circle" political awareness campaign.
 Aiming to prevent former members of Mubarak's regime from winning seats in the post-revolution parliament, the group compiled a list of candidates with ties to the dissolved National Democratic Party or with histories of corruption, which comprised the "black circle."
 Meanwhile, in the "white circle," the group listed a set of qualifications and characteristics they hope to see in elected officials.